sol4k/sol4k/README.md

 ## Development setup

 In order to build and run sol4k locally, perform the next steps:
-- Install JDK 11 or 17 as a default version of JDK (running `java --version` should print 11 or 17).
+- Install JDK 11 or newer as a default version of JDK (running `java --version` should print 11 or newer).
 - Install JDK 8, but do not select it as a default.
 If you're using macOS, you can check for Java 8 in the list by running `/usr/libexec/java_home -V`.
 - Execute `./gradlew publishToMavenLocal -x signMavenPublication`.